Akillot/MultiCLIA/README.md

 2. **subtract**: Subtract subsequent numbers from the first one.
 3. **multi**: Multiply all the numbers together.
 4. **divide**: Divide the first number by subsequent numbers.
+4. **power**: Raise the first number to the power of each subsequent number sequentially.

 ## Example
 ```